waldiez/vscode/README.md

 ## Installation

 The extension is still a work in progress and is not yet available in the Visual Studio Code marketplace.
-You can either download the latest release from the [releases page](
+You can either download the latest `waldiez-vscode-x.y.z.vsix` from the [releases page](
     https://github.com/waldiez/vscode/releases/latest) or build and install the extension locally.

  To build the extension locally, follow the instructions below.